-The striking thing I remember from Sweden was how wealthy folks worried about idealistic issues, like the selling of South African grapefruit in Sweden, while Thai peasants worried about practical ones like the price of lard.
-Obviously, freeing ourselves from practical struggles replaces concrete worries with abstract worries.
+The striking thing I remember from Sweden was how wealthy folks worried about idealistic issues, like the selling of South African grapefruit in Sweden, while Thai peasants worried about realistic issues like the price of cooking lard.
+Obviously, freedom from down-to-earth struggles replaces concrete worry with abstract worry.
 The focus of stress moves, but the stress continues or even neurotically increases.
 Actual wealth delivers profoundly less than it promises.
 This more-is-better illusion is one of nature’s most potent hoodwinks.
-Instinct overrides reason, and we take nature’s hoodwink bait even though we know that money doesn’t bring happiness (2).
+Instinct overrides reason, and we take nature’s hoodwinking bait even though we know that money doesn’t bring happiness (2).
 As Christ said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God”.
 So, be aware and beware!

 (1) I had planned to settle down in Thailand.
 When money ran really low I went off to Vietnam to work and save money.
 The plan was to return with a grubstake and upgrade the bakery.
 That plan changed, but that’s another story.
 Suffice to say, at that tender age I lacked the experience to know that plans are little more than visions based on limited experience.
 Life, on the other hand, flows out moment to moment into what chapter 14 hints is called indistinct and shadowy.